-This Blue Moon Lyrics page is a unique cover of the 1961 Doo-Wop classic recorded by The Marcels.
+Step back in time and relive those Blue Moon vinyl record memories with this unique cover of a Doo-Wop classic from 1961 recorded by The Marcels.

 The Blue Moon lyrics was written in 1934 by Lorenz Hart with music by Richard Rodgers.
 The song was published in 1935.